 If you’ve ever had artichokes before and you like them, these will become your new favorite.
 If you’ve never had artichokes before, this recipe right here is the one to start with.
 You’ll love them so much, you won’t know what hit you!

-I’ve tried a couple different methods for cutting artichokes in the past, but found this one to be the best and easiest.
+I’ve tried a couple different methods for preparing artichokes in the past, but found this one to be the best and easiest:

 - Bring a large saucepan to a boil over high heat.

 - Remove any small leaves from the stem and cut about 1/2-inch off the stem.

 - Using a sharp knife, cut about one inch off the top of the artichoke.

 - When water is boiling, squeeze lemons before dropping them into the water, followed by the salt and the artichokes.
 Cover and reduce to a simmer.
 Simmer for about 15-20 minutes.